-To create a new channel zoom trace, touch then drag diagonally to draw a rectangle around the portion of the trace you want to zoom.
+To create a new zoom trace, touch then drag diagonally to draw a rectangle around the portion of the trace you want to zoom.
 Touch the Zn descriptor box to open the zoom factor controls and adjust the zoom exactly.
+See Zooming for other ways to zoom traces.